Individual Voluntary Arrangement

 Considerations of an IVA

-• Creditors don’t have to agree to an IVA proposal so it’s not guaranteed
+• Creditors don’t have to agree to an IVA proposal, so it’s not guaranteed

 • If you own a property/properties, you may be asked to release equity from the value to pay off debts.
-A remortgage may attract higher rates of interest or, if no remortgage is available, an IVA may be extended by 12 months
+A remortgage may attract higher rates of interest, or if no remortgage is available, an IVA may be extended by 12 months.

 • If your IVA fails, it may result in Bankruptcy